skai111/db48x/help/db48x.md

 #### Malus Law

-If lineraly polarized light is incident on a perfect linear polarizer the transmitted light is the component at angle θ between the light polarisation direction and the polarizer transmission axis.
+If lineraly polarized light is incident on a perfect linear polarizer the transmitted light is the component at angle 'θ' between the light polarisation direction and the polarizer transmission axis.
 The Malus law is given in terms of light irradiances.
 A relavistic version of the laws applies for X rays and more energetic electromagnetic radiations (with loss up to 10% in irradiance).
-The decrease in frequency (fx < fx0) and thefore in energy (hfx) of a transmitted photon is due to the movement of the interacting electron of the polarizer (Compton effect).
+The decrease in frequency ('fx < fx0') and thefore in energy (hfx) of a transmitted photon is due to the movement of the interacting electron of the polarizer (Compton scattering).

 #### 2 Slits Young Interference